 Valued for her business insights and her background in science, Sue has served as a board member for more than a dozen public and private companies.
 She is currently a board member at Align Technologies (ALGN), Illumina (ILMN), MIT’s The Engine, and the Kaiser Family Foundation.
 Additionally, she serves on the advisory boards for Harvard Partners Healthcare Innovation, University of California Innovation Council, RAND Health Care and the U.K. National Health Services Digital Academy.
 She co-chairs Stanford Medicine Board of Fellows.

 Sue has also served on numerous nonprofit boards, including Silicon Valley’s Tech Museum of Innovation, Stanford Hospital and Clinics IT Committee, and was part of the founding representative board members of NIH’s National Center for Advancing Translational Sciences.
 She served on President Obama’s Precision Medicine Initiative Working Group.

-Sue has been recognized in Fortune as one of “34 Leaders Who Are Changing Health Care” and as one of “The 100 Most Influential Women in Silicon Valley” by Silicon Valley Business Journal.
-She is an Aspen Institute Crown Fellow and was featured as a “Multiplier” in the bestselling book: “Multipliers: How the Best Leaders Make Everyone Smarter.”Back to Innovation Growth Board
+A leader in technology and business, Sue has been recognized in Fortune’s “34 Leaders Who Are Changing Health Care” and as one of “The 100 Most Influential Women in Silicon Valley” by Silicon Valley Business Journal.
+She is an Aspen Institute Henry Crown Fellow and is a featured “Multiplier” in the bestselling book: “Multipliers: How the Best Leaders Make Everyone Smarter.”Back to Innovation Growth Board